areenberg/phph/README.md

-# `phph` -- A Python package for PH/PH/c queueing systems
+# PhPh: A Python package for PH/PH/c queueing systems

 `phph` is the Python package for evaluating the performance of PH/PH/c queueing systems.